c-haisten/iac_appsec_guides/IaC-Security-Lab-Guide.md

 ![Alt text for image](/iac_screenshots/compliance-in-the-cloud-5.png "Optional title")

-6. We can now see Exampli’s associated assets and their compliance posture.
+6. We can now see Exampli's associated assets and their compliance posture.
 Looking at the trend graph it is easy to see how Exampli Corp compliance has changed over time.

 ![Alt text for image](/iac_screenshots/compliance-in-the-cloud-6.png "Optional title")